Mack The Knife: The Bobby Darin Songbook

 ZOE SPEAS (Bass) is proud and honored to make her Florida Studio Theatre debut.
 Zoe is a NYC-based writer, actor, and musician with a strong classical theatre/ Shakespearean background.
 International: Ensemble member, The Dylathon (Welsh Theatre Company with Sir Ian McKellan).
 NYC: Dudard, Rhinoceros; Helena, Midsummer (Onomatopoeia Theatre).
 Regional: Juliet, Romeo and Juliet; Katherine, Henry V; Gwendolen, Importance of Being Earnest (American Shakespeare Center); and Judith, Equivocation (Virginia Repertory Theatre). @zvspeas

 CATHERINE RANDAZZO (Director and Developer) is thrilled to work with the talented team of Mack the Knife.
 She directed FST’s Winter Cabarets Piano Men; Gypsies, Tramps, and Thieves; and Yesterday: A Tribute to the British Invasion.
 Catherine calls Sarasota her artistic home.
-She has appeared in plays, musicals, cabarets, new play readings, voice overs, commercials, fund raisers, and toured in national and international productions.
+She has appeared in plays, musicals, cabarets, new play readings, voice overs, commercials, fund raisers, as well as touring in national and international productions.
 She is the recipient and nominee of various awards for education, national arts awards, and local performance awards including “Best Actress in a Musical” for her performance as Fanny Brice in Funny Girl.
 Other favorite performances include Forbidden Broadway, Cats, The Rocky Horror Show, and The Full Monty to name a few.
 Most recently she appeared as Eve in FST’s Mainstage production of Rich Girl.
 She was named “Sarasota’s Funniest People” for her comedic styles seen in Sarasota’s original political comedy group, License to Bash, which was a part of FST’s Cabaret Fringe Festival in 1996.
 As Associate Artist, Catherine serves as Literary Manager, in-residence director, teaching artist, and professional actor.
+She leads new play development, collaborates on cabaret development, teaches adult education classes, and leads audience outreach programs.
 Catherine is a graduate of Otterbein University in Ohio with a BFA in performance, and she is a proud member of Actors’ Equity Association.

-DARREN SERVER (Musical Director)is proud to be back at FST for his third season.
-Last season he music directed: Million Dollar Quartet; Piano Men; Older Than Dirt; and Gypsies, Tramps and Thieves.
-Also last season, at the Asolo Repertory Theatre, he music directed, composed, and arranged the music for Ah, Wilderness! and The Drunken City.
+DARREN SERVER (Musical Director) is proud to be back at FST for his third season.
+Beginning the season with music directing: Once.
+Last season he music directed: Million Dollar Quartet; Piano Men; Older Than Dirt; and Gypsies, Tramps, and Thieves.
+At the Asolo Repertory Theatre last season, he music directed, composed, and arranged the music for Ah, Wilderness! and The Drunken City.
 This season he music directed Oedipus.
 Interesting fact: Darren’s grandfather is “Curly” Howard of The Three Stooges and his great-uncles are Moe and Shemp Howard.
 This has always been a source of pride and inspiration for him.
 Follow Darren on his family’s website: www.thegrandstooges.com.

 ADDISON POWERS (Sound and Light Board Operator) is a stage management intern and a recent addition to the FST intern program.
 She graduated in May, Class of 2017 from Roger Williams University in Rhode Island.
 She majored in theatre with a focus in technology and design.
 Some of her most recent productions include Roar!
 The Music of the 1920s and Beyond; The Blue Eyed Bettys; The Jersey Tenors; Peter and the Starcatcher; and Deadman’s Cellphone.

 ADRIENNE WEBBER (Costume Designer) is the current Florida Studio Theatre Costume Shop Manager.
-She has designed and coordinated costumes for The Barter Theatre, The Barter Players, Chautauqua Opera, FSU MFA film and video program, FSU MFA acting program, Asolo Children’s tour program, Sarasota Players and Anna Maria Island Players.
-Her most recent designs were The Absolute Brightness of Leonard Pelkey and Grounded.
+She has designed and coordinated costumes for The Barter Theatre, The Barter Players, Chautauqua Opera, FSU MFA film and video program, FSU MFA acting program, Asolo Children’s tour program, Sarasota Players, and Anna Maria Island Players.
+Her most recent designs include: Mack the Knife: The Bobby Darin Songbook; The Absolute Brightness of Leonard Pelkey; and Grounded.
 She is happy to be back in Sarasota with her new FST family.

 THOM BEAULIEU (Lighting Designer) is an award-winning lighting and sound designer.
-His work has been experienced throughout the eastern US including Gypsies, Tramps & Thieves, brownsville song (b-side for tray), Older than Dirt, and Burt & Me (Florida Studio Theatre); The Waltz, Godspell, Carrie: the Musical, and Cabaret (The Winnipesaukee Playhouse); A Chorus Line, Floyd Collins, Sweet Charity, and Singin’ in the Rain (Aurora Theatre).
+His work has been experienced throughout the Eastern US including: Gypsies, Tramps, and Thieves, brownsville song (b-side for tray), Older Than Dirt, Burt & Me, Once, Mack the Knife: The Bobby Darin Songbook (Florida Studio Theatre); The Waltz, Godspell, Carrie: the Musical, and Cabaret (The Winnipesaukee Playhouse); A Chorus Line, Floyd Collins, Sweet Charity, and Singin’ in the Rain (Aurora Theatre).
 He holds a BFA in Drama from Carnegie Mellon University’s School of Drama, and a MS in Physics.

-REBECCA HOPKINS (Developer) has been actively involved in development of FST’s Cabaret productions since her arrival in 1998.
-In addition to being part of the development team of Mack The Knife, this season she is the lead developer on Blue Suede Shoes and co-developer of Shakespeare’s Greatest Hits.
+REBECCA HOPKINS (Lead Developer) has been actively involved in development of FST’s Cabaret productions since her arrival in 1998.
+In addition to being the lead developer for Mack the Knife: The Bobby Darin Songbook, this season she is also a developer for Blue Suede Shoes and co-developer of Shakespeare’s Greatest Hits.
 Previously she was the lead developer on Gypsies, Tramps, and Thieves, Yesterday, American Pie, and Poems, Prayers, and Promises.
 She has been the head writer on all five Laughing Matters shows.
 Some of her favorite shows she helped develop include: The Prima Donnettes; That’s Life; The Wanderers; My One and Only Gershwin; Hot and Cole; Shakespeare’s Greatest Hits; The British Invasion; The Flip Side; and Outlaws and Angels.
 In addition, she is the founder and producer of FST Improv and the Sarasota Improv Festival.
 Mrs. Hopkins serves as Managing Director for Florida Studio Theatre, and as such, is the Chief Operations Officer.
 Mrs. Hopkins is responsible for oversight of FST’s Administration, including the Business Office, Development, Marketing, Box Office, Front of House, Restaurant, Budgeting, and maintaining the overall quality of FST’s internal management.
 Nationally, Mrs. Hopkins is President of the National New Play Network and serves on the Executive Board for the League of Resident Theatres, and on the Board of Theatre Communications Group.
 In 2012, the Arts & Cultural Alliance awarded Mrs. Hopkins the Cultural Champion Award in recognition of her many years of accomplishment and growth with Florida Studio Theatre.
 In 2016, Mrs. Hopkins was awarded the Luminaire Award, honoring excellence in creativity, philanthropy, advocacy, and all elements that are keys to future growth of the arts in Sarasota.